Bill Etheridge: Early life

-Member of UKIP: 2011–2018
+Political career

 Etheridge stood for UKIP in the 2011 local election.
 In 2012, he stood in the West Midlands Police and Crime Commissioner election for UKIP; he finished fourth with 17,563 votes (7.37%).

+Member of the European Parliament

 In 2014, as well as being elected to the European Parliament, he was also elected as a councillor for the Sedgley ward on Dudley Metropolitan Borough Council, unseating a Conservative.
 His wife, Star, was also elected for UKIP in the Coseley East ward.
 Etheridge lost his seat on Dudley MBC in the May 2018 local council elections.

 In August 2014, Etheridge highlighted the speaking style of Adolf Hitler during a public-speaking seminar he gave to members of the UKIP youth wing, including the dangers it presented.
 According to Etheridge, he was "the most magnetic and forceful public speaker possibly in history" who "achieved a great deal" in relation to convincing people.
 A spokesman for UKIP said: "Bill Etheridge gave a seminar on public speaking and highlighted great speakers of the past, like Churchill, Blair, Martin Luther King and Hitler as people whose style, not content could be studied".
 When contacted by The Independent on Sunday, Etheridge stated that "Hitler and the Nazis were monsters" and said "At no point did I endorse Hitler or anybody else".

 At the general election in May 2015, Etheridge stood as UKIP's parliamentary candidate for Dudley North.
 He finished third with a vote of 9,113, triple that of the vote in 2010.
 At 24% of the votes cast, it also represented double the national average for UKIP.

 Etheridge, who is also a member of the Campaign for Real Ale (CAMRA), has been active in the UKIP front campaign; West Midlands Save The Pub.
 He has urged the Conservative government to increase the power of the Asset of Community Value, brought in as part of the Localism Act 2011.
 This would enable local communities to acquire their local pubs.
 This did lead to Etheridge making efforts to save a number of pubs in his ward, including The Seven Stars.

 Etheridge sat on the EU Regional Development Committee; his belief that power should be handed back to communities has seen him emerge as a critic of combined authorities.

 Etheridge is an associate of the American Legislative Exchange Council (ALEC).

 In May 2017, Etheridge launched his book; Putting Great Back In Britain, with a guest appearance from Nigel Farage.
 In the book, Etheridge outlines his vision for a post-Brexit Britain.

 Etheridge is a prominent UK libertarian and is chairman of The Indigo Group.
 He has launched a platform of libertarian policies in his EFDD book, Prosperous, Happy and at Peace, co-authored with Paul Brothwood.

 Etheridge launched a book, The EU's engagement with the politics of international recognition, co-authored with Paul Brothwood, at an EU conference about Somaliland on 6 December 2018.